-As for the angular dependence of the decaying photons, an anisotropic angular distribution could be in principle expected, since rotational symmetry is broken by the magnetic field.
+As for the angular dependence of the decaying photons, an anisotropic angular distribution could be, in principle, expected, since rotational symmetry is broken by the magnetic field.
 Nevertheless, we find that angular-dependent contributions to the differential decay width $d\Gamma(B)/d\cos\theta$ get suppressed by powers of the ratio $(m_{\pi^0}/M)^2$, leading to nearly perfect isotropy: for magnetic fields as large as $eB=1$~GeV$^2$, $d\Gamma(B)/d\cos\theta$ varies less than 0.1\% within the full range of values of $\theta$.

-In this work we have considered only leading order dynamical electromagnetic contributions, taking vacuum dispersion relations for the outgoing photons and dismissing possible effects arising from $\pi^0 - \gamma$ mixing.
+In this work, we have considered only leading-order dynamical electromagnetic contributions, taking vacuum dispersion relations for the outgoing photons and dismissing possible effects arising from $\pi^0 - \gamma$ mixing.
 We leave the analysis of the effect of the corresponding corrections for future studies.